rediacc/www/src/content/docs/en/cli/api-reference/create.md

 #### Business Rules

-- Machine name must be unique across the entire company (not just within team)
+- Machine name must be unique across the entire organization (not just within team)
 - User must be a member of the specified team
-- Bridge must exist in a region within the company
+- Bridge must exist in a region within the organization
-- Company must not have exceeded machine resource limits
+- Organization must not have exceeded machine resource limits
 - Machine vault data cannot be null or empty
 - Vault data must be valid JSON format
-- Team must exist within the user's company
+- Team must exist within the user's organization
 - Resource limits depend on subscription plan
 - Machine names are case-sensitive
 - Bridge must be accessible and properly configured